 I don’t see any glass or screening.
 What about bugs?

 Villa PassiFlora indeed has neither glass nor screening, in the Caribbean tradition.
 Cooling is courtesy of the continuous trade winds, aided by the shade of our expansive verandah and the trees of the littoral forest which we have chosen to leave standing.
 Fans are available to augment the breezes.

-Depending upon the weather, you may encounter a few mosquitoes, particularly at twilight.
+Depending upon the weather, you may encounter some mosquitoes, particularly at twilight.
 We’ve never found them to be tough to control with a bit of insect repellant around the ankles before sunset.
-High-quality mosquito netting helps insure that your sleep won’t be disturbed by that lone warrior buzzing around your ear.
+High-quality mosquito netting helps insure that your sleep won’t be disturbed.

 Villa PassiFlora is powered by its solar panel system at 110V/60hz.
 The Dominican standard is 220V/50hz.
 A small number of transformers are available to use small 220V appliances.
 The Cottage is on the Dominican standard.